 The big concern of our lifetime is the environment.
 Everything else is mumbo-jumbo in comparison because, without a habitable world, nothing else can exist.
 Forget politics, economics, business, social structuring, anthropology; everything falls short in comparison to the importance of the environment.
 With billions of people now living on this earth, it is more important than ever that we find a way to lessen our individual impact and reduce our carbon footprint.

 If you can walk or cycle somewhere, then why not walk or cycle somewhere.
 Not only is this going to have a great impact on the world, it is going to have a great impact on you.
-Of course, you can’t do this every context, but you can improve your methods by using the tram or train where possible or using the cruise control in your car to be 15% more fuel efficient.
+Of course, you can’t do this every context, but you can improve your methods by using the tram or train where possible or using the cruise control in your car increase your fuel economy.

 Who supplies us with energy is one of the most important factors and yet it is one that seems to get overlooked and ignored way too much.
 But by switching to someone like American Power and Gas, who have a rich history in using greener and more efficient fuels, you could find yourself enjoying a greener, more cost-effective and better quality source of energy, and what could be better than that?